Houston to Colorado Road Trip

 Need to see a little more of Texas?
 We’ve got you covered.
 Austin is a thriving and vibrant city, becoming one of the tech hubbubs of the nation.
 See if you can spot a Barton Springs salamander, which is native exclusively to Austin!

-Emmer and Rye (New American) — This carbon-neutral restaurant is so focused on season and fresh ingredients that it features a menu that changes daily—and animal butchery is done on-site!
+- Emmer and Rye ($$$): This carbon-neutral restaurant is so focused on seasonal and fresh ingredients that it features a menu that changes daily—and animal butchery is done on-site!
 As an entirely farm-to-table restaurant, you’re sure to feel good after eating here.

-Uchi (Japanese) — After training in New York, Tokyo, and Austin for over 10 years, chef and sushi master James Beard opened Uchi, bringing innovation to traditional Japanese.
-His love for experimentation coupled with his expertise are sure to delight any sushi-lover!
+- Uchi ($$$$): After training in New York, Tokyo, and Austin for over 10 years, chef and sushi master James Beard opened Uchi, bringing innovation to traditional Japanese.
+His love for experimentation coupled with his expertise is sure to delight any sushi-lover!

-Zilker Park gives travelers entertainment and a place to cool off—swim in Barton Springs Pool or take a stroll through the sculpture garden and botanical gardens.
+- Zilker Park: This recreational area gives travelers entertainment and a place to cool off—swim in Barton Springs Pool or take a stroll through the sculpture garden and botanical gardens.

-For a truly Texan experience, spend a night at Broken Spoke, the dive bar and Texan dance hall.
+- Dance at Broken Spoke: For a truly Texan experience, spend a night at Broken Spoke, the dive bar, and Texan dance hall.

 Austin to San Angelo, TX